Antonina Shevchenko: Personal life

-Shevchenko is married to her coach Pavel Fedotov.
 Shevchenko's family is of Ukrainian origin.
-She's the older sister of fellow MMA fighter and former UFC Flyweight champion Valentina Shevchenko.
+She's the older sister of fellow MMA fighter and current UFC Flyweight champion Valentina Shevchenko.
 Antonina and Valentina made UFC history by becoming the first pair of sisters to fight on the same card at UFC 255.

-Outside of fighting, Shevchenko is also a licensed commercial pilot.
+Shevchenko is a licensed commercial pilot.
+On September 8, 2024, Antonina gave birth to a boy.